Low-carb diet and intermittent fasting

 A low-carb diet can boost intermittent fasting results because, as we’ve seen, they produce results by similar mechanisms.
 (This is especially the case for people with obesity and type 2 diabetes.[3])

-So, if you follow an intermittent fasting schedule in order to lose weight, following a low-carb meal plan can help by getting you into ketosis faster and for longer — again, because there’s likely to be less stored carbohydrate available.
+So, if you follow an intermittent fasting schedule in order to lose weight, following a low-carb meal plan can help by getting you into ketosis faster and for longer — again, because there’s likely to be less stored carbohydrates available.

 If you’re doing intermittent fasting to help you manage your blood sugar and protect against type 2 diabetes, again, eating low carb can support that by encouraging food choices during your eating window that support stable blood sugar levels.